FishCatCake/FishCatCake/README.md

 -->

 - 🔭 I’m currently working on loads of assignments...
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning DotNet
 - 👯 I’m looking to collaborate on anyone except for freeriders
 - 🤔 I’m looking for help with algorithms
 - 💬 We could be friends as long as you like Zhou Shen or his songs :)
 - 📫 How to reach me: GitHub
-- 😄 Pronouns:CV-Oriented Engineer